cjnaz/cjnfuncs/resourcelock.md

 such as in your interrupt-trapped cleanup code.

 ### Parameters
-`lockname`
+`lockname` (str)
-- All processes sharing the given resource must use the same lockname.
+- All processes sharing a given resource must use the same lockname.

 <br/>